Our Products: DELO

 Our Products

-Since our inception at the Deep Learning & Organic Photonics Laboratory, EMITTING SQUARE has consistently innovated at the edge of what’s possible in OLED design and physics-based intelligence.
-Our proprietary DELO series - led by DELO-Sim and DELO-Fit - significantly enhances R&D efficiency by providing precise physics-based modeling and deep data analysis across both laboratory and industrial scales.
+Since our inception at the Deep Learning & Organic Photonics Laboratory, EMITTING SQUARE has continuously advanced the frontier of OLED device simulation and physics-based analysis.
+Our proprietary DELO series - led by DELO-Sim, DELO-Fit and DELO-Gen - enhances R&D efficiency by providing precise physics based modeling and systematic data analysis for both laboratory scale and industrial scale OLED development.

 Our Vision & Services

-At the core of our innovation lies DELO, an AI-driven software platform designed to accelerate OLED research and development.
-By integrating device physics simulation, automated parameter extraction, and intelligent data analysis, DELO enables researchers to understand complex device behavior and efficiently explore next-generation OLED technologies.
-Through this integrated approach, EMITTING SQUARE aims to transform traditional research workflows into a more predictive and data-driven environment for OLED innovation.
+At the core of our innovation lies DELO, a physics based simulation platform designed to accelerate OLED research and development.
+By integrating device physics simulation, automated parameter extraction, and quantitative data analysis, DELO enables researchers to understand complex device behavior and efficiently explore next-generation OLED technologies.
+Through this integrated approach, EMITTING SQUARE aims to transform traditional research workflows into a more predictive, simulation driven environment for OLED innovation.

 Unified Platform